OxygenCobalt/Auxio/info/FAQ.md

 This depends on the context:
 1. If "Ignore MediaStore Tags" is enabled, please create a bug report.
-2. If "Ignore MediaStore Tags" is not enabled, please check below to make sure your issue is not already awknowledged before reporting a bug.
+2. If "Ignore MediaStore Tags" is not enabled, please check below to make sure your issue is not already acknowledged before reporting a bug.
-	- Moreso, if the issue encountered does not appear in other apps like Music Player GO, Phonograph, or Retro Music then it should definitely be reported, as it is a logic bug on Auxio's part.
+	- Moreover, if the issue encountered does not appear in other apps like Music Player GO, Phonograph, or Retro Music then it should definitely be reported, as it is a logic bug on Auxio's part.

 ***Known unfixable music loading issues***